ItsVidhi07/ProgressBridge/README.md

           ↓
       Reports

-The repository also contains backend components for AI-assisted activity matching, security, telemetry, database operations, and related services.
+The repository also contains backend components for:

+- 🤖 AI-assisted activity matching
+- 🔐 Security
+- 📡 Telemetry
+- 🗄️ Database operations
+- 🧪 Testing
+- ⚙️ Application services

+These components are being integrated progressively as the project develops.

 ---